-The conservative treatment includes lots of rest through crate confinement and reducing activities in order to recuperate.
-Some methods used include laser therapy, acupuncture, stretches, hydrotherapy, short walks, wobble boards, etc.
+The conservative treatment includes lots of rest through crate confinement and reducing activities in order to properly recover.

-During the conservative treatment, some vets may require strict crate rest for 6-8 weeks.
-Note, the conservative method is not the “cure all” for IVDD, it is a treatment for the current spinal problem in order to help the dog possibly regain his strength in order to walk again.
+It is a treatment for the current spinal problem in order to help the dog possibly regain their strength in order to walk again.

 Surgical Treatment Method:

-Surgery is a hard decision to make, but it is necessary if your dog is not able to walk.
-At the first sign of symptoms, it is crucial to get your dog to the vet.
-If surgery is required, the sooner they have the operation the better chances of success they have to be able to walk again.
+If surgery is required, the sooner they have the operation, the better chances they have to be able to walk again.